Kang-Ji-2048/Kang-Ji-2048/README.md

 I'm a 2nd year student at UCL studying Bsc Data Science, I really like machine learning/general algorithm approaches that either take inspiration from nature (eg ant algorithm) or are elegant in their simplicity (eg, MENACE).
 I'm also interested in generating functions and the way they're able to efficiently store information as well as their capacity to act as unique identifiers, I am also interested in approaches/corrections for (arbitrary) decisions, such as the 5% significance level\
 Outside of stats and coding, I enjoy baking, playing badminton and taking long walks

-### Projects and fun competitions
+### Projects and fun competition
-- TSP modelling for Badminton footwork (Ant algorithm, simulated annealing, Concorde) FILE HERE\
+- TSP modelling for Badminton footwork (Ant algorithm, simulated annealing, Concorde) FILE HERE
-- MySQL Charity Database Design for Tracking SDGs FILE HERE\
+- MySQL Charity Database Design for Tracking SDGs FILE HERE
-- CanSat competition in conjunction with ESA\
+- CanSat competition in conjunction with ESA
-- Linear Analysis of Archivex physics papers\
+- Linear Analysis of Archivex physics papers
-- Themepark Modelling with Python\
+- Themepark Modelling with Python
-- Basic board game bot design\
+- Basic board game bot design
-- Interactive Discord bot for a text based game\
+- Interactive Discord bot for a text based game

 ### Learning
 I'm currently learning (ethical) webscraping in python, in particular with BeautifulSoup4 And Selenium